-At CODE we once again have a different approach.
-Since we take into account all the skills, knowledge and competences you already have when you apply for our study programs, you don’t have to spend a fixed amount of time enrolled as a student.
-Instead, you and your mentor look at your Individual Competence Profile at the end of each semester and as soon as you have reached the proficiency we expect from a Bachelor graduate in a sufficient number of competences, you are ready for the Synthesis Semester.
+At CODE, we once again have a different approach.
+Since we take into account all the skills, knowledge, and competences you already have when you apply for our study programs, you don’t have to spend a fixed amount of time enrolled as a student.
+Instead, you and your mentor look at your Individual Competence Profile at the end of each semester.
+As soon as you have reached the proficiency we expect from a Bachelor graduate in a sufficient number of competencies, you are ready for the Synthesis Semester.

 In your final semester – the Synthesis Semester – we challenge you to apply all the skills and competencies you have acquired during your time at CODE.
-You will create your own project from scratch and put together a team of fellow students.
+You will create your own project from scratch and assemble a team of fellow students.
 This capstone project will be the final stage of your learning journey at CODE.

 Your Bachelor thesis will be the theoretical reflection on a key aspect of your capstone project.
 While it is up to you which aspect you choose as a topic for your thesis, your choice should reflect one of the focus areas of your previous semesters, projects, and responsibilities.